QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 # WTF! plugin for SonarQube
-The QualInsight "What the fuck!"
+The "What the fuck!"
 (WTF!) plugin for SonarQube is a simple plugin that allows developers to report issues usually not seen by SonarQube but which should be taken into consideration when evaluating a project's technical debt.

 ## Rationale